KamilGarbacki/Numerical_methods/README.md

 # Numerical Methods
-This repository contains a collection of projects focused on implementing various numerical methods.
+This repository contains a collection of projects developed as part of the Numericall Methods college course

 For now this repository contains algorithms for:
 * Horner’s Method for Polynomial Evaluation